paveyry/better-hangoutschat/README.md

 This patch extends Google Hangouts Chat to make it nicer and simpler to use.
 Works with both the official Electron clients and the web version.

-*Note*: Google has dropped support for the Electron client in favor of using the new Chrome App.
-In order to use this plugin within the Chrome App, you can use either the javascript snippet within Greasemonkey or Tampermonkey in your browser, or install the custom better-hangoutschat browser extension (experimental).
+*Note*: To use this plugin in the standalone GHC Chrome App, you can use either the Chrome extension or the snippet for Tampermonkey (more details below).
+The features will apply within the Chrome App exactly like it would in the browser
-If you still use an old version of the Electron client, you can use the electron file from release v4.2.1, the latest version of better-hangoutschat supporting the Electron client.

 Features
 ---------